marcelovicentegc/marcelovicentegc.github.io/src/pages/journal/2021-05-14-tips-from-the-best/index.md

 title: "Maxims from the best"
 ---

-> Freedom is to understand yourself, your emotions, who you are, and don't emprision yourself by "wanting to be something".
+> Freedom is to understand yourself, your emotions, who you are, and not to emprision yourself by "wanting to be something".
 >
 > Krishna Murti